-Our vision for public education is twofold: one, that public education as a system becomes more adaptive; and two, that focuses on developing the strengths of individual students, rather than identifying through a testing regime, weaknesses that are largely societal.
+Our vision for public education is twofold: one, that public education as a system becomes more adaptive; and two, that it focuses on developing the strengths of individual students, rather than identifying through a testing regime weaknesses that are largely societal.

 We are a highly adaptable species.
 Ultimately, human adaptability beats the properties of any virus.
 Adaptation – change that addresses a need, a problem, or a challenge – is what defines learning.
 We do not often think of learning this way, but adaptation is learning that leads to physical changes in the human brain.
 When learning/adaptation occurs anywhere, whether in classrooms or medical research laboratories, environments are less like factories producing uniform products and more like ecological systems that respond, sometimes unpredictably, to changing conditions.